 NOW Inc. ("NOW" or the "Company") is a holding company headquartered in Houston, Texas that was incorporated in Delaware on November 22, 2013.
 NOW operates primarily under the DistributionNOW and DNOW brands.
 NOW is a global distributor of energy products as well as products for industrial applications through its locations in the United States ("U.S."), Canada and internationally which are geographically positioned to serve the energy and industrial markets in approximately 80 countries.
-NOW's energy product offerings are used in the oil and gas industry including upstream drilling and completion, exploration and production, midstream infrastructure development and downstream petroleum refining - as well as in other industries, such as chemical processing, power generation and industrial manufacturing operations.
-The industrial distribution portion of NOW's business targets a diverse range of manufacturing and facilities across numerous industries and end markets.
-NOW also provides supply chain management to drilling contractors, E&P operators, midstream operators and downstream energy companies.
+Additionally, through the Company's growing DigitalNOW® platform, customers can leverage world-class technology across ecommerce, data management and supply chain optimization applications to solve a wide array of complex operational and product sourcing challenges to assist in maximizing their return on assets.
+The Company's energy product offering is consumed throughout all sectors of the energy industry - from upstream drilling and completion, exploration and production, midstream infrastructure development to downstream petroleum refining and petrochemicals - as well as in other industries, such as chemical processing, mining, utilities and renewables.
+The industrial distribution end markets include engineering and construction firms that perform capital and maintenance projects for their end user clients.
+NOW also provides supply chain and materials management solutions to the same markets where the Company sells products.
 NOW's supplier network consists of thousands of vendors in approximately 40 countries.